SvenGroot/JumboCore/doc/QuickStart/Building.md

 following are the minimum requirements:

 - Microsoft .Net 6.0
-- Microsoft PowerShell Core 7.2.2
+- Microsoft PowerShell Core 7.2

 Jumbo was tested using these versions; newer versions are expected to work but have not been tested.

-This is a port of Jumbo to .Net Core; Jumbo was originally written to use both Microsoft .Net and Mono.
+This is a port of the original [Jumbo](https://github.com/SvenGroot/Jumbo) to .Net Core; Jumbo was originally written to use both Microsoft .Net and Mono.
 Most of the scale and performance testing was done on Linux using Mono; Windows support was used mainly for debugging.
-No large-scale performance testing using .Net Core has been done.
+No large-scale performance testing using .Net 6 has been done.

 Jumbo includes two administration websites (DfsWeb and JetWeb).
 These will run using the Kestrel web server included with .Net Core.